whalebone/wb-docs/en/hos.rst

 ************************
 Installation
 ************************
 HOS comes with Windows Installer for the deployment.
-No user interaction is required to perform the installation, installer requires a token though.
+No user interaction is required to perform the installation, installer requires ``token`` though.
 Default target directory:

 ``C:\Program Files (x86)\Whalebone\Home Office Security\``